DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 - The Archmage begins to experiment with the idea of creating traps to ward off intruders.
 - The Archmage retells a specific story of how he created a particularly deadly lighting spell trap that nearly killed him while testing it.
 - The Archmage details that he was only able to create due to his strong affinity for spacial magic.
-- The Archmage retells a story of how he first heard of how effective his magical tomes were in battle.
-At first, he was proud, but the erasure of
+- The Archmage retells a story of how he first heard of how he eventually began to feel guilty about his work for the Musarun Empire.
+At first, he was proud to have contributed to the Empire's might, but after seeing the destruction his creations caused, he began to feel remorseful.

 > Note: There are 6 standard journal entries in set 2.